 There an interest in bringing acupuncture into the American health system as an evidence-based nonpharmacologic option (Tick et al 2018).
 Midwives, midwifery students and obstetricians also report they view acupuncture as a safe and credible therapy (Münstedt 2014; Williams, et a 2019).
 However, concerns raised by acupuncturists in locating quality education and safety of treating this specialised area of practice, may limit access, even with health professionals willing to refer.

-In the United Kingdom, a professional acupuncture network Acupuncture (For Conception to) Childbirth Team (ACT) provides specific education, advertising, networking opportunities and support for practitioners interested in treating fertility and pregnancy related conditions.
+In the United Kingdom, a professional acupuncture network Acupuncture (For Conception to) Childbirth Team (ACT) provides specific education, advertising, networking opportunities and support for acupuncturists interested in treating fertility and pregnancy related conditions.
 All ACT members must have a qualification or training in acupuncture and be a registered member of a UK professional body (British Acupuncture Council, Association of Traditional Chinese Medicine or British Medical Acupuncture Society).
 Membership is maintained through continuing professional development within regional groups.
 The extent and treatments being provided by these acupuncturists for pregnancy related conditions is not known.
 This study aimed to build on the existing limited knowledge of acupuncture treatment in maternity care by surveying these ACT practitioners about their practice with a focus on pregnancy related care.

 Methods